ucc23/ucc/_clusters/hxwhb8.md

 glat: -1.55264
 r50: 6.9
 plx: 0.9071
-UTI: "0.50"
+UTI: "0.00"
-UTI_COLOR: "#ffffe8"
+UTI_COLOR: "#e0a6b3"
 UTI_C_N_COL: "#fee6ca"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#ffffe8"
 UTI_C_lit_COL: "#fee8cc"
-UTI_C_dup_COL: "#a6cab9"
+UTI_C_dup_COL: "#e0a6b3"
 UTI_C_N: 0.32
 UTI_C_dens: 1.0
 UTI_C_C3: 0.5
 UTI_C_lit: 0.33
-UTI_C_dup: 1.0
+UTI_C_dup: 0.0
 UTI_summary: |
     <b>HXWHB 8</b> is a poorly populated, very dense object of intermediate C3 quality.
 It is located at a relatively close distance from the Sun, near the mid-plane.
-It is poorly studied in the literature.<br><br>This object shares a moderate percentage of members with at least one entry reported in the same catalogue.
+It is poorly studied in the literature.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is very likely a duplicate object, which shares a large percentage of members with at least one previously reported entry, and a moderate percentage with at least one entry reported in the same catalogue.
 class3: |
     <span style="color: #FFC300; font-weight: bold;">B</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 6.9